 As a baby, Colin was very loving and easy-going.
 Even though he rolled over and crawled late, we were continuously told "not to worry" and that "he will catch up".
 For most, this is true; however, Colin didn't start walking until 18 months.
 At that time, we decided to seek an orthopedic.
 After examinations from doctors and specialists, it was determined that Colin might have Cerebral Palsy.
 We decided to visit a neurologist for a MRI to confirm the diagnosis.
 Within minutes, the Neurologist ruled out CP and decided to run blood work.
 On June 28th, 2013 we received that devastating phone call from the doctor telling us that Colin had Muscular Dystrophy.
 We had no idea what Muscular Dystrophy was and what it meant for our young son.
 For weeks, we spent all of our time researching this diagnosis.
 Colin was later diagnosed with Duchenne Muscular Dystrophy (DMD), the most aggressive type.
 For boys with DMD, their muscles will slowly waste away.
-Between the ages of 10-12, most are bound to a wheelchair and do not survive their mid-20s.
+Between the ages of 10-12, most are bound to a wheelchair.
 The most difficult part for us to digest is no cure is currently available.
-It is unbearable to think about life without our sweet Colin.
-So, instead of focusing on the negative, we have decided to fight.
 We are determined to help find a cure for boys with DMD.

 Prayers were answered recently when Colin was accepted to take part of a clinical trial with Serepta Therapeutics.
 He is going to Cincinnati Children's Hospital weekly for the infusions.
 The experimental treatment uses exon skipping technology to hopefully create a semi-functional dystrophin protein within his body.
 The trial is a (4) year commitment.
 Along with this trial, he continues taking a weekend dosage of Emflaza, a steroid.
 With this treatment, Colin has been maintaining his strength and agility.
 Steroids only delay the onset of this disease by a few years.
 In addition, Colin wears AFO braces nightly on his legs to help maintain his flexibility.